roberttwomey/ucsd-creative-robotics/README.md

 Contributions to class discussions and active participation in small group work are essential to both the momentum of the course and the development of your ideas.
 This requires that you come to class prepared (having completed assigned reading and writing) and ready to participate in class activities.
 This course is based on project-based learning and you are expected to contribute as a responsible member of the community.
 See the participation evaluation in the Grading Scale below for more information.

 ## Grading Scale

+Pass / No Pass (a passing grade is C and above — 70%)

 A+ = 97-100 | A = 94-97 | A- = 90-94 <br>
 B+ = 87-90 | B = 84-87 | B- = 80-84 <br>
 C+ = 77-80 | C = 74-77 | C- = 70-74 <br>